To improve the health, safety, and well-being of our North Texas community by reducing the impact of alcohol and drugs

 Founded in 1946 as the Dallas Committee on Alcoholism by 30 prominent city leaders and nearly 200 committed citizens, our earliest mission was education of the public.
 By 1950, the Committee was accepted as an agency of the Community Chest of Greater Dallas (now the United Way of Metropolitan Dallas).

 In 1959 the Committee obtained a state charter, becoming the Dallas Council on Alcoholism.
-In the 1960s, The Council recognized a disturbing societal trend and expanded its mission to include other drug abuse as well.
+In the 1960s, The Council recognized a disturbing societal trend and expanded its mission to include other drug misuse as well.

 Over the years, The Council has responded to increasing community needs, focusing on larger target populations and widening our scope of collaborative, evidence-based initiatives.
-Recognizing a strong cause-and-effect linkage between substance abuse and HIV, The Council added HIV street outreach and HIV case management services in the 1990’s.
+Recognizing a strong cause-and-effect linkage between substance misuse and HIV, The Council added HIV street outreach and HIV case management services in the 1990’s.

 Prevent.
 Intervene.
 Promote Recovery.

 Join us as together we PREVENT problems with alcohol and other drugs before they occur,